-If you are coming to any of our gardening or Abundance harvesting events, please read the instructions below
+If you are volunteering on any of our gardening or Abundance harvesting sessions, please read the instructions below.

 1. Read the Safety guidance below

 2. Bring your own gardening gloves, and a mask.

 3. Wash your hands before you set off for an event and again when you return home.

 For our records only, we will register who attends and take contact details.